AIDASoft/podio/doc/root.md

 auto events = reader.getEvents();
 ```

-Here, `filename` can also be a vector of strings, allowing you to read multiple
+Here, `filename` can also be a vector of strings or [POSIX glob pattern](https://www.man7.org/linux/man-pages/man7/glob.7.html) (on platforms supporting `glob.h`), allowing you to read multiple
 files at once.
 This will automatically inspect the first file to select the
 appropriate backend, creating either a TTree or RNTuple reader as needed.
 Mixing
 TTree or RNTuples with the same reader is not supported.